 Encountering ABCD inspired the project team to re- evaluate the design of the work they were trying to build upon.
 Mattei explained:

-I think of the ABCD diagram.
+I think of the ABCD diagram [pictured above].
 The table was all triangles, no circles at all.
 Not even that – the circles weren’t in the back of the room, they were just not in the room.
 And we recognized that that was a real shortcoming on our part.

 The Catalyst grant gave us the opportunity to basically go back into planning mode using the ABCD approach.
 And we decided, again, using ABCD that we would spend the time talking to the community, listening to the community.
 Not talking to them, but listening and asking two basic questions: What do they see as the assets in the community?
 And what do they care about?
 (CCI Workshop, 1/16/20)

 Once the team encountered asset-based ideas and the tools for implementing them, they decided to fundamentally shift their approach and project.
-They abandoned their original focus on employment and, instead, switch their focus to listening to residents in a way that would uncover assets, discover what issues or possibilities neighbors cared most about.
+The group decided to abandon their original focus on employment and, instead, switch their focus to listening to residents in a way that would uncover assets, discover what issues or possibilities neighbors cared most about.
 Their goal was now to spark a connection of assets, community members and organizational partners so that the community could mobilize itself.
 This involved giving up “a plan” as traditionally outlined in most projects, and being open to what might emerge.

 Our overall goal at the end of this process is right now an action plan.
 We really don’t know what it’s going to be yet, but it’s something that’s going to articulate what the community told us is what they care about, something that builds on the assets that they see in the community and if appropriate, a supporting role for the partnership in this process or in this plan.
 We decided that while the roots of the partnership are in working with job seekers, that we would set that aside for now and open it up to anything.
 We’re just going to listen for two years.